Cincinnati climbs CFP mountain, but can it stay there? - WHIZ News

 Buckeyes fans will keep an eye on the Cincinnati game before settling in to watch No. 7 Ohio State’s consolation game, a Rose Bowl matchup with No. 10 Utah on New Year’s Day.

-Things will get more interesting if the Bearcats beat two-touchdown favorite Alabama, and No. 3 Michigan upsets No. 2 Georgia.
+Things will get more interesting if the Bearcats beat two-touchdown favorite Alabama, and No. 2 Michigan takes down No. 3 Georgia.

 “In a perfect world, Michigan and Cincinnati would play each other in the national championship game — let the coaching sparks fly! — with Fickell getting the best of Jim Harbaugh,” columnist Rob Oller wrote in The Columbus Dispatch.
 “That might even make Buckeye Nation happy, despite being on the outside looking in.”